-Copayment (or "copay"): A fixed amount you pay as your share of the cost each time you get certain medical services or prescription drugs.
+Copay: A fixed amount you pay as your share of the cost each time you get certain medical services or prescription drugs.
 For example, you might pay \$2 or \$5 for a medical service or a prescription drug.

 Cost-sharing: Cost-sharing refers to amounts that a member has to pay when services or drugs are received.
-Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific service or drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug, that a plan requires when a specific service or drug is received.
+Cost-sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific service or drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug, that a plan requires when a specific service.